-Currently emergency services are only reachable by voice telephone calls.
-NG112 is about integrating new technologies with emergency services, in order to receive not just voice, but location information, real-time text, photos, video calls and other data.
-Emergency services have to change their technology to be part of the future, which means to embrace internet-based communications.
+Currently, most emergency services are only reachable by voice telephone calls, while more and more citizens expect to be able to reach emergency services using modern ways of communication.
+NG112 is about integrating these new technologies into emergency services, so that they can receive not just voice, but location information, real-time text, photos, video calls and other data.

 Next generation 112

 The NG112 architecture enables the modernisation of emergency communications, allowing for far more data collection (text, video, location or additional data), which will result in a more efficient response.
 NG112 also helps to ensure equivalent access for all citizens, including people with disabilities.

 Emergency services IP networks (ESInet) will be deployed for emergency centres, providing new possibilities and improving work processes.
 This includes more efficient call-routing based not only on the location of the caller but on other parameters, for example the language of the caller.
 Additionally, it will make it possible to optimise the distribution of emergency calls among several emergency call centres and thus reduce response times.

 NG112 is a flexible architecture that will help enable remote working for emergency call takers when needed, something that was not possible for most emergency services during the COVID-19 pandemic.
 Moreover, moving on to dedicated networks for public safety organisations would render them less vulnerable to cyberattacks, securing the infrastructure of emergency response.

 about standardisation & technical specifications

 EENA’s NG112 Long-Term Definition is voluntarily inspired by the work of IETF-ECRIT and NENA’s work on NG911.
 The aim is to ensure international interoperability to make it easier for public safety personnel, vendors, and internet-service providers (etc.) to follow the same (or very similar) requirements across the globe.